RocketCommunicationsInc/astro/packages/react/README.md

 ## Astro Stencil Components Docs

-Docs for all components can be found at our [Astro Stencil Storybook.](https://astro-stencil.netlify.app/)
+Docs for all components can be found at our [Astro Stencil Storybook,](https://astro-stencil.netlify.app/) and in our [web-components package]('../packages/web-components/README.md)

-### This repo is currently in beta

-This repo will be updated frequently with the [Astro components in Stencil repo](https://github.com/RocketCommunicationsInc/astro-components-stencil).

 ### Known Issues